akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 (screenshot)

+If you defined a *"text area"* attribute for your records, you can check the parameter `rich text editor`.
+This will give you access to a set of options to improve the formate of your text.
+For example, you can change the font, the size, justify the text, etc. You can also add a link, a video, an image.
+In fact, the Rich text editor offers a large bunch of possibilities!

+(screenshot)

 ## Link a record to another record

 It is also possible to link a record to another one, and it is very simple.